SurniaUlula/wpsso-um/readme.txt

 	* None
 * *Developer Notes*
 	* Refactored the WpssoUm `min_version_notice()` method to use PHP's `trigger_error()` and include a notice to refresh plugin update information.
+	* Refactored the WpssoUm `get_update_check_hours()` method to check the scheduled hours value for minimum (12 hours) and maximum (1 week) limits.
+	* Refactored the WpssoUm sanity check to make sure the WordPress cron is operating correctly (and force an update check if required).

 **Version 1.8.2 (2018/02/04)**